monaco89/nickmonaco-me/src/content/goals-2022.md

 Coming up with goals that are not too vague is rather more difficult than I thought it would be.
 This list includes both professional and personal goals of mine and clearly it's still a work in progress...

+- [ ] Write one blog post every other week for the year.
 - [ ] Contribute to an open source project via one pull request.
 Submit a PR for a bug/feature to a project that I use frequently.
 - [ ] Learn a new technology/language and create a functional POC to lighlight its advantages and disadvantages.
 - [ ] Complete one certification in software/scrum management.